 Colin V. Reed Director since 2001.
-Age 60.
+Age 61.

-Mr. Reed has served as President and Chief Executive Officer and a director of the Company since April 2001, and Mr. Reed was also elected Chairman of the Board of Directors of the Company in May 2005.
+Mr. Reed has served as Chief Executive Officer and a director of the Company since April 2001, and Mr. Reed was also elected Chairman of the Board of Directors of the Company in May 2005.
+From April 2001 until November 2008, Mr. Reed also served as President of the Company.
 Prior to joining the Company, Mr. Reed had served as a member of the three-executive Office of the President of gaming company Harrah's Entertainment, Inc. since May 1999, and he had served as Harrah's Chief Financial Officer since April 1997.
 Mr. Reed also was a director of Harrah's from 1998 to May 2001.
 Mr. Reed served in a variety of other management positions with Harrah's and its predecessor, hotel operator Holiday Corp., since 1977.
 Mr. Reed is a director of First Horizon National Corporation.

-Michael D. Rose

-Director since 2001.
-Age 66.
+Michael D. Rose Director since 2001.
+Age 67.